 Stage | plan |

-Content Last Reviewed | 2024-08-05 |
+Content Last Reviewed | 2024-12-04 |

 Everyone!

 For many, writing in Markdown is a barrier to collaboration.
 We recognize that as GitLab grows, so does the need for a more usable editing experience.
 Traditionally, we have served developers, but over time, we have begun serving more non-technical users.
 Remembering the syntax for image references or working with long tables can be tedious, even for those who are relatively experienced with the syntax.
 Still, Markdown as a common denominator for content enables efficient collaboration in a version-controlled environment.
-The rich text editor aims to break down these barriers by providing a rich editing experience and an extensible foundation on which we can build custom editing interfaces for things like diagrams, content embeds, media management, and more.
+The RTE aims to break down these barriers by providing a rich editing experience and an extensible foundation on which we can build custom editing interfaces for things like diagrams, content embeds, media management, and more.

 followed by your content will create a rendered Header 2 and let you continue working without removing your fingers from the keyboard.

-At a really high level, the rich text editor:
+At a really high level the RTE: